|Page tools: Print Page Print All RSS Search this Product|

 The estimates are based on a sample of possible observations and are subject to sampling variability.
 The estimates may therefore differ from the figures that would have been produced if information had been collected for all households.
 A measure of the sampling error for a given estimate is provided by the standard error, which may be expressed as a percentage of the estimate (relative standard error).

-The sample was designed to facilitate analysis at the part of state level with a high level of accuracy for the indicators from the SIH, including: Equivalised Disposable Household Income; Net Worth; and Tenure Type.
+The sample was designed to facilitate analysis at the part of state level with a high level of accuracy for the indicators from the SIH, including: Equivalised Disposable Household Income; Net Worth; and housing indicators.

 Each cycle of the SIH collects comparable information to allow for analysis of changes over time.

-Various statistics can be utilised to make comparisons between 2013–14 SIH data, with data from previous SIH cycles.
+Various statistics can be utilised to make comparisons between 2015–16 SIH data and data from previous SIH cycles.
 These include the Gini coefficient (a summary measure of income and wealth distribution and inequality), proportions (e.g. proportional share of income and wealth), means and medians.
 Wherever comparisons of prior cycles are made in the data cubes, CPI adjusted data has been provided to allow for analysis of real change after inflation is taken into account.

-Tabulated data and associated RSEs are available in Excel spreadsheets which can be accessed from the 'Downloads' tab.
+Tabulated data and associated relative standard errors are freely available in Excel spreadsheets which can be accessed from the 'Downloads' tab.

-A Basic and Expanded confidentialised unit record file (CURF) will be produced from the SIH, subject to the approval of the Australian Statistician.
-The Basic CURF will be available on CD-ROM and via Remote Access Data Laboratory (RADL), and the Expanded CURF will be available via RADL and ABS Data Laboratory (ABSDL).
+A CURF product will be produced from the SIH, subject to the approval of the Australian Statistician.
 For further details, refer to the Microdata Entry Page on the ABS website.
-It is expected that the Basic and Expanded CURF will be available in late 2015.
+It is expected that the CURF products will be available in late 2017.
+A Survey TableBuilder product is also planned to be available in late 2017.

-Data are also available on request.
-Note that detailed data can be subject to high relative standard errors which in some cases may result in data being confidentialised.
-A data item list is available from the 'Downloads' tab of the Survey of Income and Housing, User Guide, Australia, 2013–14 (cat. no. 6553.0).
+Customised data are also available on request.
+Note that detailed data can be subject to high relative standard errors which in some cases may result in data being regarded as unfit for release.
+A data item list is available from the 'Downloads' tab of the User Guide for 2015–16 (cat. no. 6503.0).

 These documents will be presented in a new window.